ananthvk/image-filter/README.md

 - [ ] Better error messages in case of failure
 - [ ] Support other file extensions while saving (currently only png)

+## Note:
+Currently does not run on Windows, works only on Linux